 Property, Plant and Equipment assets and Intangible assets are depreciated at rates calculated to write them down to estimated residual value on a straight-line basis over their estimated useful lives.
+Depreciation is charged in the month of acquisition.
 No depreciation is provided on freehold land and items for collections since they have unlimited or very long estimated useful lives.
 The principal asset lives used for depreciation purposes are: